x4Cx58x54/writing/docs/computer-programming/the-practice-of-programming.md

 **Buffer input and output.**

-**Handle spectial cases separately.**
+**Handle special cases separately.**

 **Precompute results.**
-For example, if a system needs to repeatly compute sine but only for integer degrees, precompute a table and index into it as needed.
+For example, if a system needs to repeatedly compute sine but only for integer degrees, precompute a table and index into it as needed.

 **Use approximate values.**
-If accuracy isn't a issue, use lower-precision data types.
+If accuracy isn't an issue, use lower-precision data types.

 **Rewrite in a lower-level language.**